 - Phone processed transfers

-6. Explore All Savings Options
+Explore Your Savings Options

 But if you can safely lock away your money without touching it for a certain period of time, a certificate of deposit (CD) may be a better choice.
 CDs typically generate higher rates than money market and savings accounts.
 The best CD rates can climb to 2.95% APY.
 However, you can maximize your savings only if you keep your money deposited in the CD until its term ends.
 Otherwise, you will face an early withdrawal penalty.
 But these days, you can open a CD for terms ranging from just a few days to a few years.